wumpz/wumpz.github.io/_posts/2024-11-17-maven-settings-xml-mirror.md

 </settings>
 ```

-> [!NOTE]
+**Note**: If Nexus is running, you can deploy your generated artifacts into it to share those with your team.
-> If Nexus is running, you can deploy your generated artifacts into it to share those with your team.
+{: .notice--info}